ahuamana/CleanArquitecturePokeDex/README.md

 Finally, the app incorporates Crashlytics, which helps to identify and report any crashes that occur during use, ensuring that the app runs smoothly at all times.

+The project follows the Clean Architecture and SOLID principles for better scalability, maintainability, and testability of the codebase.

 ## Features